obsidiansystems/obelisk/README.md

 Now deploy the built apk file to your Android device:

 1. Enable *USB debugging* in your Android device ([instructions here](https://developer.android.com/studio/debug/dev-options))
-1. Connect the device using USB
+1. Connect the device using USB (be sure to confirm any security prompts on the device)
 1. Run the deploy script: `result-android/bin/deploy`

 This should copy over and install the application on your device (if you see a  "*signatures do not match* error, simply uninstall the previous app from the device before retrying the deploy).
 The name of the installed application will be what you have specified for `android.displayName` in the `default.nix`.